Skip to Content

 There’s a handful of things to see and do around the cliffs, from boat tours and ancient sites to the now-famous Éire sign.

 Below, you’ll find some bits and bobs to do while you’re there.
-If you fancy a ramble, scroll down to our Slieve League walk section.
+If you fancy a ramble, scroll up to my Slieve League walk section.

 1. The Slieve League viewing platform